siberoloji/siberoloji.github.io/content/blog/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 <!-- wp:heading {"level":4} -->
-<h4 class="wp-block-heading">Example 4: Verifying the Integrity of an AFF Image</h4>
+<h4 class="wp-block-heading">Example 4: Verifying the Integrity of an AFF Image
 <!-- /wp:heading -->

   Maintaining the integrity of evidence is a critical part of digital forensics.
-To verify the integrity of an AFF file, use <strong>afverify</strong>.
+To verify the integrity of an AFF file, use ***afverify*** .

 <!-- wp:code -->